-- Ask the patient for their preferred spoken and written language. - Display a poster of common languages spoken by patients; and - Ask patients to point at the poster to their language of preference. - Post information relative to the availability of interpreter services. - Make available and encourage patients to carry "I speak...." or "Language ID" cards.
+- Ask the patient for their preferred spoken and written language. - Display a poster of common languages spoken by patients; ask them to point to their language of preference.

+Post information relative to the availability of interpreter services.

+Make available and encourage patients to carry "I speak...." or "Language ID" cards.